xiix0/scam/README.md

-Q:	"What is the burning question on the mind of every dyslexic
-	existentialist?"
-A:	"Is there a dog?"
+Tuesday After Lunch is the cosmic time of the week.